UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 Created by Tyrone Kevin Ilisan (@unclesocks)
 2024.3.0

-[+] Automatically queries the IP addresses in the wordlist or netstat on IPInfo.
+[+] Automatically queries the IP addresses in the wordlist on IPInfo.
 [+] Accepts organization keywords for filtering.
 [+] Outputs the results in IPADDRESS[COUNTRY:ORG:HOSTNAME] format.
-[+] Checks if any of the IP addresses are present in the blacklist.
+[+] Checks if any of the IP addresses are present in the blacklist:
+    https[://]www[.]talosintelligence[.]com/documents/ip-blacklist

 Note: The tool requires the IPInfo token to connection to IPInfo.

-Note: The blacklist is from Cisco Talos Intelligence: https[://]www[.]talosintelligence[.]com/documents/ip-blacklist
+Github: https[://]github[.]com/UncleSocks/pixie-automated-defenders-ip-address-workflow

 =============================================================================================